 As part of their duty to safeguard and promote the welfare of children and young people staff may hear information, either from the child as part of a disclosure or from another adult that will be upsetting.
-Where a member of staff is distressed as a result of dealing with a Child Protection concern, they should in the first instance speak to the DSL / DDSL about the support they require.
-The DSL / DDSL should seek to arrange the necessary support.
+Where a member of staff is distressed as a result of dealing with a Child Protection concern, they should in the first instance speak to the DSL / DDSL about the support they require, or, if they are the DSL, the Trust Safeguarding Lead.
+The DSL / DDSL / Trust Safeguarding Lead should seek to arrange the necessary support.